mwilliams-sfo/rxjs-worker-pool/NOTES.md

 soon as the worker has completed a task, and maintain the demand at twice the pool size.
 This provides sufficient slack to keep the pool utilized while waiting for slow calculations.

+To factor common subscriber requirements I created a DelegatingSubscriber class that captures the common behavior required of onNext/onError/onComplete and calls a delegate for custom code.